orbitmines/archive/projects/social/companies/Symposium on Compositional Structures (SYCO).md

 - [[Sean Moss]]
 - Random graph models - The markov category if a graph

-Exchangeable (invariant) consistent (invariant in some restricted sense) local
 inability to do the tensor operation is what defines irreversibility?
 Programming with edge relationship looked interesting

-I'll probably have to look into the distributivity at aome point

-large networks and graph limits ; some weird quircks in general case but still

-topos/rado-noiminal sets
-categorical structures / algebraic constraints of random graph models

 - [[Grégoire Sergeant-Perthuis]]
 - Compositional statistical mechanics, entropy and variational inference